VanessaHjort/span-eng-nmt/README.md

 ### Tools & Frameworks
 - **TensorFlow/Keras** for model training and experimentation.
 - **NumPy & Pandas** for data processing and analysis.
-- **Matplotlib & Seaborn** for visualizing model performance and attention weights.
+- **Matplotlib** for visualizing model performance and attention weights.
 - **Docker & AWS** for deployment and scalability.

 This project is a hands-on learning experience to strengthen my understanding of machine translation, attention mechanisms, and deep learning frameworks.
 It also serves as a portfolio piece showcasing my ability to implement and experiment with modern NMT techniques.